nitrix/imgui-go/README.md

 ## Status

 Still very much a proof-of-concept.
 It's missing the GitHub actions + binaries for linux and mac.
+The bindings are also written manually on a need basis.

 ## Important